UshanAlwis98/UshanAlwis98/README.md

 Hi All,
 # 💫 About Me:
-- 🔭 I’m currently working on Onlineaccounting.lk<br>
+- 🔭 I have worked in Onlineaccounting.lk <br>
-- 🌱 I’m currently learning MERN Stack.<br>
+- 🌱 I’m currently learning in university of moratuwa as final year undergraduate.<br>
 - 💬 Ask me about Programming.<br>
 - 📫 How to reach me: ushanloshitha@gmail.com<br>